WesUnwin/redux-rest-client/README.md

 ```

 ### Sorting
 The list of records inside each rest client are sorted by _id by default.
-In ascending order (larger _id later in the array).
-You can customize the order of how records are stored by using setSortFunction(function).

 The default sort function is:
 ```
 function(rec1, rec2) {
-  // Sort by id by default
-  if (rec1._id < rec2._id) return -1;
+  // Sort by id by default, in ascending order (larger _id later in the array) if (rec1._id < rec2._id) return -1;
   if (rec1._id > rec2._id) return 1;
   return 0;
 }
 ```

+You can customize the order of how records are stored by using ```setSortFunction(function)```.

 Example:  To keep the list of records ordered by the createdAt field: